There are few things in life that scream summer to me. This sour cherry crisp is one of them.

 - Preheat the oven to 375

-- Combine the cherries, sugar, and flour into a bowl.
+- Combine the cherries, sugar, and flour in a bowl.
 Mix well.

-- Transfer the berries to a baking dish
+- Transfer the berries to a 7x9 or 8x8 baking dish

 - Add the butter and with two knives or your fingers, cut in the butter into the oat mixture so that it resembles small marbles.